nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 header "true"
 }
 ```

+by default it will put it in the default schema

+even easier potentially is to use the catalog explorer to add an external file which can be3 a file from your filesystem and when you do that you whill have an option to automatically create a table from that file which will be dropped into the catalog explorer.

 ## Identify how the count if function and the count where x is null can be used